Twitter

 Russians mull proposals for participation in ExoMars

 Despite this initial embarrassment at the political level, the Russian scientific community seemed to be interested in the project.
 Oleg Korablev, a leading planetary scientist at the Moscow-based Space Research Institute, IKI, told Izvestiya that the European spacecraft could be used as a carrier of Russian experiments and as a data relay station for (future Russian) missions.
 Then, in November 2011, came the disastrous launch of the Phobos-Grunt mission, putting in doubt the very ability of the Russian key and only planetary spacecraft developer -- NPO Lavochkin -- to lead ambitious projects.
 On November 14, Korablev participated in a meeting of the Space Council at the Russian Academy of Sciences, which considered Russian participation in the ExoMars project.
-The endorsement of the Russian participation in ExoMars by the Space Council was considered absolutely crucial for the approval of federal funding to purchase Proton.
+The endorsement of the Russian participation in ExoMars by the Space Council was considered absolutely crucial for the approval of federal funding to purchase a much needed Proton rocket.

 During the meeting, Russian space scientists formulated "minimum" and "maximum" concepts for possible Russian participation in the 2016 ExoMars launch.
 Both options included the installation of Russian-built scientific instruments on the 2016 orbiter.
 These instruments would derive from previous Russian science payloads, which had previously flown onboard NASA and ESA probes.
 However, much more ambitiously, Russian team decided to propose its own landers for the 2016 mission.
-Although a Proton rocket with a Block D upper stage could carry an extra payload, Russian scientists hoped to convince their European counterparts to drop ESA's 700-kilogram landing demonstrator and replace it with multiple Russian landers.
+Although a Proton rocket with a Briz-M upper stage could carry an extra payload, Russian scientists hoped to convince their European counterparts to drop ESA's 700-kilogram landing demonstrator and replace it with multiple Russian landers.
 IKI scientists hoped to revive landers which had originally been developed for the ill-fated Mars-96 mission.
 One lander would be a small-size penetrator with an inflatable heat shield, developed in cooperation with the Finnish Meteorological Institute.
 It would carry a miniature weather station.
 The second type of lander would be based on a small octagonal platform landing with the help of inflatable bags.
 Russian scientists hoped to acquire a state-of-the-art seismometer developed by the French Space Agency, CNES, to conduct cutting-edge studies of the Martian interior.
 CNES had already been working on the installation of the seismometer onboard NASA's Insight spacecraft.

 A critical meeting between European and Russian teams on possible cooperation in the ExoMars mission was scheduled for November 18, 2011.